 You could ask if there’s an area of their discipline that they want to gain more experience in, for example.
 They may have been pigeonholed in their current or previous position with the same tasks.
-They might not be experts at these tasks right away, but it takes a weakness to a strength in a flash.
+They might not be experts at these tasks right away, but it takes weakness to a strength in a flash.

 “What did you dislike about your last job?”

 This is another question that can be difficult to answer authentically, as the candidate doesn’t want to be negative.
 The truth may really be that they had a terrible boss or an issue with the work that they were given.
-In the interview however, they’ll try to gloss over this with a more positive reflection of the company.
+In the interview, however, they’ll try to gloss over this with a more positive reflection of the company.

 A good way to turn this on its head is to ask what their perfect working environment would be.
-Understanding how they like to work and the types of boss they like can show if they’re a good fit for your environment.
+Understanding how they like to work and the types of bosses they like can show if they’re a good fit for your environment.

-This can also be useful to cross check some of the information that they’ve already given you in the interview.
-If they say they’re a self-starter but their ideal working environment contains a lot of hand holding, then something doesn’t add up.
+This can also be useful to cross-check some of the information that they’ve already given you in the interview.
+If they say they’re a self-starter but their ideal working environment contains a lot of hand-holding, then something doesn’t add up.

 “Have you applied for any other jobs?”

 This question is a little too probing and doesn’t bring much to the interview.
 It’s tough for the candidate, as they don’t know whether applying for other jobs seems proactive or as though they don’t really care about the opportunity.

 They don’t want to seem like they have all their hopes on one interview either.
 If they do answer positively, they will tend to be reticent with details about the other opportunities that they have applied for.